-Coco Peat / Coco Coir / Coco Husk Fiber (12 inches x 12 inches x 6 inches brick)
+Coco Peat / Coco Coir / Coco Fiber (12 inches x 12 inches x 6 inches brick)

 Bulk pricing available